-Many terms refer to the concept of redeployment.
-In several works on wireless networks the term used is self-organization, this term is also used to express the clustering of ad-hoc networks.
-Also, the self-organization term can be found in protocols for sensors networks to form a sphere or a polygon from a center node [19], [26].
-Others algorithms for the redeployment of sensor networks in [14].
+Many terms refer to the concept of self-reconfiguration.
+In several works on wireless networks the terms used are redeployment and self-organization, this last term is also used to express the partitioning and clustering of adhoc networks or wireless networks to groups called cliques or clusters.
+Also, the self-organization term can be found in protocols for sensors networks to form a sphere or a polygon from a center node [28].
+Others algorithms for the redeployment of sensor networks in [14], [23].
+In [24], a protocol of self-configuration where the desired configuration is grown from an initial seed module, after a generator uses a 3D CAD model of the target configuration and outputs a set of overlapping bricks which represent this configuration.

-A growing number of research on self-reconfiguration for microrobots using centralized algorithms have been done, among them we find centralized self-assembly algorithms [22].
-Other approaches give each node a unique ID and a predefined position in the final structure; see for instance [25].
+A growing number of research on self-reconfiguration for microrobots using centralized algorithms have been done, among them we find centralized self-assembly algorithms [21].
+Other approaches give each node a unique ID and a predefined position in the final structure; see for instance [27].
 The drawback of these methods is the centralized paradigm and the need for nodes identification.
-More distributed approaches include [5], [9], [13].
-The authors in [4] have shown how a simulated modular robot (Proteo) can self-configure into useful and emergent morphologies when the individual modules use local sensing and local control rules.
+More distributed approaches include [4], [5], [9], [13], [25].
+In [29] a deterministic distributed algorithm for the reconfiguration of modular robots to straight chain configuration.

 Claytronics, is the name of a project led by Carnegie Mellon University and Intel corporation.
 Many works have already been done within the Claytronics project.
-In [6], [8] the authors propose a metamodel for the reconfiguration of catoms starting from an initial configuration to achieve a desired configuration using creation and destruction primitives.
+In [6], [8], the authors propose a metamodel for the reconfiguration of catoms starting from an initial configuration to achieve a desired configuration using creation and destruction primitives.
 The authors use these two functions to simplify the movement of each catom.
-Another scalable algorithm can be found in [20].
-In [2], a scalable protocol for Catoms self-reconfiguration is proposed, written with the MELD language [1], [21] and using the creation and destruction primitives.
+Another scalable algorithm can be found in [19].
+In [2], a scalable protocol for Catoms self-reconfiguration is proposed, written with the MELD language [1], [20] and using the creation and destruction primitives.
 In all these works, the authors assume that all Catoms know the correct positions composing the target shape at the beginning of the algorithm and each node is aware of its current position.
-The first self-reconfiguration without predefined positions of the target shape appears in [15], [18].
-However, this solution is not parallelized.
-In [17] another solution that guarantees the connectivity of the network through the execution time of the algorithm, this solution is not robust.
+The first selfreconfiguration without predefined positions of the target shape appears in [15], [16], [18].
+However, these solutions are not parallelized.
+In [17] a another solution that guarantees the connectivity of the network through the execution time of the algorithm, this solution is not optimal.